mlochbaum/BQN/README.md

         ⊑+`∘⌽⍟12↕2  # The 12th Fibonacci number

-For longer samples, you can [gaze into the abyss](c.bqn) that is the (incomplete) self-hosted compiler, or take a look at the friendlier [markdown processor](md.bqn) used to format and highlight documentation files.
+For longer samples, you can [gaze into the abyss](src/c.bqn) that is the self-hosted compiler, or the [shallower but wider abyss](src/r.bqn) of the runtime, or take a look at the friendlier [markdown processor](md.bqn) used to format and highlight documentation files.
 There are also [some translations](examples/fifty.bqn) from ["A History of APL in 50 Functions"](https://www.jsoftware.com/papers/50/) here.

 ## Array model